-Only holders of record of Common Stock of the Company outstanding at the close of business on February 26, 1999 are entitled to vote at the 1999 Annual Meeting and any adjournment thereof.
+Only holders of record of Common Stock outstanding at the close of business on February 26, 1999 are entitled to vote at the 1999 Annual Meeting and any adjournment thereof.
 As of that date, there were 17,269,526 shares outstanding and entitled to vote.
 Each outstanding share entitles the holder thereof to one vote on any proposal presented at the meeting.

 Any shareholder who has given a proxy may revoke it at any time prior to its exercise at the 1999 Annual Meeting by giving written notice of such revocation to the Clerk of the Company, by signing and duly delivering a proxy bearing a later date, or by attendance and voting in person at the 1999 Annual Meeting.
 Duly executed proxies received and not revoked prior to the meeting will be voted in accordance with the instructions indicated in the proxy.
-If no instructions are indicated, such proxies will be voted FOR the proposal to fix the number of directors constituting the full Board of Directors at six, FOR the election of the nominees for director named in the proxy, FOR the amendment to the Company's Restated Articles of Organization, FOR the amendment to the Company's 1997 Plan and in the discretion of the proxies as to other matters that may properly come before the 1999 Annual Meeting.
+If no instructions are indicated, such proxies will be voted FOR the proposal to fix the number of directors constituting the full Board of Directors at seven, FOR the election of the nominees for director named in the proxy, FOR the amendment to the Company's Restated Articles of Organization, FOR the amendment to the Company's 1997 Plan and in the discretion of the proxies as to other matters that may properly come before the 1999 Annual Meeting.

 Votes withheld from any nominee for election as director, abstentions and broker "non-votes" will be counted as present or represented at the meeting for purposes of determining the presence or absence of a quorum for the meeting.
 A broker "non-vote" occurs when a broker or other nominee who holds shares for a beneficial owner withholds his vote on a particular proposal with respect to which he does not have discretionary voting power or instructions from the beneficial owner.
-Abstentions with respect to a proposal are included in the number of shares present or represented and entitled to vote on such proposal.
-"Non-votes" are not so included.
+Abstentions with respect to a proposal are included in the number of shares present or represented and entitled to vote on such proposal, and therefore have the effect of votes against the proposal.
+"Non-votes" are not so included, but where the matter requires approval of a specified percentage of the Company's issued and outstanding Common Stock (as in the case of approval of the amendment to the Company's Restated Articles of Organization) have the effect of votes against the proposal.
 An automated system administered by the Company's transfer agent tabulates the votes.